nbcx/boot/site/content/user_guide.md

 ### Organizing subcommands

 A command may have subcommands which in turn may have other subcommands.
-This is achieved by using `AddCommand`.
+This is achieved by using `Add`.
 In some cases, especially in larger applications, each subcommand may be defined in its own go package.

-The suggested approach is for the parent command to use `AddCommand` to add its most immediate subcommands.
+The suggested approach is for the parent command to use `Add` to add its most immediate subcommands.
 For example, consider the following directory structure:

 ```text